Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    | Rook
    | Bishop

-Each of the constructors represents a type of piece in the games.
+Each of the constructors represents a type of piece in the game.
 None of the constructors take any arguments.

 The board is represented as a set of squares, where each square has